New Funding for Systemic Nutritional Medicine Platform by DAMP FD.

 Annika Raschdorf, PhD student

-Focus: Molecular cell biology & intestinal metabolism
+Focus: B-cell biology & intestinal metabolism in CD

-Lea Kubetzko, PhD student
+Lea Christiansen, PhD student

 Franziska Fetzer, MD student